MSR Whisperlite Review

 Backpackers who want to introduce some finer cuisine to their wilderness experience without having to become a stove whisperer should look into one of the small canister options, though be aware that these generally don't work well with big pots and pans.

 All liquid fuel stoves require more set up and care when operating than any canister stove, but the Whisperlite is the most straightforward of the bunch.
 Readers new to cooking their own meals in the backcountry should be aware that any liquid fuel stove presents much more open flame during normal operation than a canister gas stove.
 While using a canister gas stove in a tent or vestibule is definitely frowned upon by stove manufacturers (and tent manufacturers), using a liquid fuel stove in a tent or vestibule is much more of a risk.

-The Whisperlite presents an excellent value and is the simplest, lightest, and smallest stove in the liquid gas stove category.
-It is very easily repairable, and with a little practice, you can cook a variety of items on it, making it fairly versatile.
-It lasts a very long time and is also the least expensive liquid fuel stove in this review at $90.
+The Whisperlite presents excellent value and is the simplest, lightest, and smallest stove in the liquid gas stove category.
+It is very easily repairable, and, with a little practice, you can cook a variety of items on it, making it fairly versatile.
+It lasts a very long time and is also the least expensive liquid fuel stove in this review.

-If your backcountry travel involves large groups on extended trips, or melted snow as your only source of liquid for more than a few days then this is the stove for you.
+If your backcountry travel involves large groups on extended trips or melted snow as your only source of liquid for more than a few days, then this is the stove for you.
 It is versatile, inexpensive, and relatively lightweight and simple.
 For shorter trips, groups less than four, or any time when weight and space are at a premium, a canister stove is probably a better call.
-While it requires more learning and maintenance than a canister stove, in certain environments, the MSR Whisperlite is the only choice.
+However, while it requires more learning and maintenance than a canister stove, in certain environments, the MSR Whisperlite is hard to beat.